 On February 2, 2022, the Surface Transportation Board (“STB”) rejected a petition from a waste collection company seeking to use the preemption provisions of the ICC Termination Act to override how Washington State assigns collection territories for solid waste.
-Slover & Loftus represented Waste Connections before the STB in opposing the petition for declaratory order and is coordinating with local counsel regarding the appeal of a related order of the Washington Utilities and Transportation Commission (“WUTC”) in Washington state court.
+Slover & Loftus represented Waste Connections before the STB in opposing the petition for declaratory order and coordinated with local counsel regarding the appeal of a related order of the Washington Utilities and Transportation Commission (“WUTC”) in Washington state court.

 In July 2020, Waste Connections petitioned the WUTC to order a competitor, Waste Management, to stop collecting solid waste in Waste Connections’ assigned territory.
 The WUTC rejected Waste Management’s argument that the entire transportation, including the collection of waste by truck, fell within the STB’s exclusive and preemptive jurisdiction under 49 U.S.C. § 10501(b) because a later leg of the transportation occurred on rail.